Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Garlic is usually planted in the fall so that the cloves will have a chance to develop roots before winter.
 As soon as the soil warms in the spring, the cloves will immediately be able to send up foliage and then a few weeks later, begin growing their bulbs.

 Planting garlic in the spring will result in smaller bulbs and milder flavor because the cloves will not have had a chance to develop roots the previous fall.
-Without roots, the cloves will not be able to grow the foliage and then the bulbs.
-The plants will have a later start in the spring and not as much time to develop their bulbs as fall planted garlic.
+Without roots, the cloves will not be able to grow the foliage and then the bulbs immediately in the spring.
+The plants will have a later start in the spring because they will need time to grow roots.
+They will not have as much time to develop their bulbs as fall planted garlic.

 Break apart your bulbs into individual cloves a few days before you plant it.
 Do not disturb the paper covering to avoid rot.
 Plant the cloves with the point upwards.
 The roots will grow from the flat end.
 Plant them 4 inches deep and 8 inches apart.
 Then cover with a thick layer of mulch at least 4 inches deep to protect the bulbs during the winter.
 If green shoots appear, cover them with mulch to prevent freezing.